Biden and Harris visit Atlanta after shooting rampage, vowing to stand against racism and xenophobia

 The mass shooting is the highest-profile gun massacre since the country locked down for the covid-19 pandemic a year ago.
 It has galvanized Asian American leaders who’ve grown increasingly alarmed about hate crimes directed toward their community.

-They’ve said that the increase in slurs and other attacks have come as they’ve been unfairly blamed for the pandemic by former president Donald Trump and his allies, who regularly referred to covid-19 as the “China virus,” or “Kung flu.”
+They’ve said that the increase in slurs and other attacks have come as they’ve been unfairly blamed for the pandemic by former president Donald Trump and his allies, who regularly referred to the coronavirus as the “China virus” or “Kung flu.”

 Biden and Harris also met for over an hour with advocates from Georgia’s Asian American and Pacific Islander community and local lawmakers.